Parking Permit Types & Supporting Documents

 • Vehicle registration certificate.

-• A signed letter from the company, friend or relative the vehicle is registered to, including:
+• A signed letter from a senior official of the company the vehicle is registered to, indicating that the applicant is entitled to use the vehicle.

 • Current vehicle registration that notes your pensioner status.